andyzhangx/demo/llm/distributed-cache/dacs-test-result.md

 ### Important caveats

-1. **`raw-5xt9x-0` is a warm-cache path, not a cold-cache path.**
-   `cache-sample-0` was already fully populated by `lxg9q-0` two days earlier, so `runai_streamer` reads pre-warmed chunks over the pod network at 1.8 GiB/s.
-A true first-ever pod on an empty cluster would fall back to the client-side Blob fetch + Upload path (§5 of the read-through proposal predicts ~35–45 s to move 56.9 GiB).
+1. **`raw-5xt9x-0` uses no DACS at all** — this is the true no-DACS baseline, `runai_streamer` reads directly from Azure Blob.
+The 1.8 GiB/s figure is Blob-direct throughput on `Standard_NC24ads_A100_v4` for this model, matching the ~26–27 s / ~2.2 GiB/s baseline seen in earlier no-DACS runs on this cluster series.
-2. **Different node.** `raw-5xt9x-0` lands on a different VMSS node, so its DACS I/O is entirely network (pod → `cache-sample-0` pod).
-The sidecar variant benefits from same-node NVMe SSD reads after Phase 1.
+2. **Different node.** `raw-5xt9x-0` lands on a different VMSS node, which does not matter here because there is no host-local cache to benefit from anyway — all bytes come from Blob over the client-node NIC.
 3. Both pods share the same benchmark harness after `Ready=True`, so post-ready throughput numbers are directly comparable.

 ### Takeaways

-- **Model-download step** (main-container start → `Model loading took`) is ~2× faster with the sidecar (18 s vs 32 s), and Phase 1's ~48.5 s overlaps with main-container init, so it costs only ~4 s of extra serial time in this run.
+- **Model-download step** (main-container start → `Model loading took`) is ~2× faster with the DACS sidecar (18 s vs 32 s), and Phase 1's ~48.5 s overlaps with main-container init, so it costs only ~4 s of extra serial time in this run.
 - **End-to-end pod-ready** is unchanged (~398–399 s).
-If the goal is to cut user-visible pod startup, DACS/warmer changes alone are insufficient — the ~212 s post-model-load phase (torch.compile + CUDA-graph capture + LMCache/KV warmup) is the current bottleneck.
+If the goal is to cut user-visible pod startup, the DACS sidecar buys nothing on a single-pod first-load — the ~212 s post-model-load phase (torch.compile + CUDA-graph capture + LMCache/KV warmup) is the actual bottleneck.
+- **Direct implication for the DACS sidecar design:** on this workload, the sidecar's ~48.5 s Phase 1 does not translate into a faster pod-ready than the no-DACS baseline.
+It just moves 56.9 GiB across the client node NIC one extra time.
-- Where server-side read-through (see `dacs-server-readthrough-proposal.md`)
+- Where server-side read-through (see `dacs-server-readthrough-proposal.md`) still helps versus the no-DACS baseline:
-  still helps:
-  - **2× → 1× client-node NIC traffic** on Blob-miss first-pod
-  - **Concurrent first-pods scale**: N sidecar-based first-pods each pay their own Phase 1; N read-through first-pods share one server-side Blob fetch (single-flight)
-  - **Removes a whole moving part** (the sidecar, its probes, its dynamic-account/container config, its failure modes) from every inference pod spec
-- A follow-up run with `cache-sample-0` fully evicted / restarted would be needed to measure the true cold-cache no-sidecar path.
+  - **Same 1× NIC traffic** as no-DACS, but data is cached for subsequent pods (no-DACS re-fetches from Blob every pod)
+  - **Concurrent first-pods share** one server-side Blob fetch (single-flight), whereas no-DACS and sidecar both pay N × 56.9 GiB of Blob egress for N first-pods
+  - **Second and later pods** on the same model hit the ~3.3 GiB/s DACS-warm path (see 08-29 `lxg9q-0` interpretation above), dramatically faster than repeatedly re-downloading from Blob